alexrothenberg/alexrothenberg.github.com/_posts/2014-01-06-learning-d3-by-building-a-chart.js.md

 title: Learning D3.js by Building a Chart
 ---

-If you're doing any JavaScript you've probably heard of [d3.js](http://d3js.org/) in fact [Github Graphs](https://github.com/blog/1093-introducing-the-new-github-graphs) are built with it so even if you weren't aware, I'm sure you've seen it there.
+If you're doing any JavaScript you've probably heard of [d3.js](http://d3js.org/).
+In fact [Github Graphs](https://github.com/blog/1093-introducing-the-new-github-graphs) are built with it so even if you weren't aware, I'm sure you've seen it there.
 But maybe you haven't been sure how to get started using it yourself.
 Its not too hard once you have a mental model of how it works.